mroviranavarro/Poroviscoelastic_Tides/README.md

 Outputs:
 - colat: colatitude where solution is given
 - lon: longitudes where solution is given
-- rr: list of radial points where solution is returned
+- rr: radial points where solution is returned
 - displacements: displacement vector
 	- displacements(icolat,ilon,ir,1): radial component of the displacement
 	- displacements(icolat,ilon,ir,2): latitudinal component of the
 	- displacement
-	- displacements(icolat,ilon,ir,3): longitudinal component of the
+	- displacements(icolat,ilon,ir,3): longitudinal component of the diplacement
-                diplacement
 - flux: flux vector
 	- flux(icolat,ilon,ir,1): radial component of the flux
 	- flux(icolat,ilon,ir,2): latitudinal component of the flux